Price Floor: Definition, Examples & Effects

-- A price floor is a minimum price that is set on a good or service, usually imposed by the government.
+- A price floor is a minimum price that the government sets on a good or service.

-- Price floors may also be implemented through private groups, for instance, the NFL used to impose a floor on the resale value of tickets.
+- Private groups may also implement price floors, for instance, the NFL imposed a floor on the resale value of tickets – although it has now stopped doing so.

-- A price floor is most effective when is it placed above the equilibrium point as this would force prices to increase from the existing equilibrium to the desire price.
+- In economics, a price floor is most effective when is it placed above the equilibrium point as this would force prices to increase from the existing equilibrium to the desire price.

 Price floors are most effective when they are set above the equilibrium point whereby supply and demand meets.
 This is because if the price floor is set below the equilibrium, then the price floor is set below the market value.
 In other words, the firm is able to sell at a higher price than the minimum price set.
 For example, the iPhone sells for around $699.
 Yet if the price floor was set at $500 (below the equilibrium), it would have no effect.